 Taking out a loan means taking on a lot of personal responsibility.
 While student loans are available, you should consider borrowing only as a last resort.
 Because of this, the Financial Aid Office wants you to be aware of all your options for paying for school.

 You are in default on most student loans if you fail to make payments for nine months.
 The entire loan balance becomes due once you default.
 If you are starting to have problems, you should work with your loan holder to postpone payments or figure out another way to get temporary relief.
 It is your responsibility to notify your loan holder if you move to a new address.

 A deferment is a period of time during which the repayment of principal, and/or interest, of your federal student loan may be postponed temporarily.
 Some common deferments are in-school deferments, Military Service Deferment, Post active duty deferment or economic hardship.
 Contact the FInancial Aid Office or your loan servicer directly to defer your loan.

-If you can't make your scheduled loan payments, but don't qualify for a deferment, your lender may be able to give you a forebearance.
-A forebearance allows you to temporarily stop making payments on your loan, temporarily make smaller payments, or extend the time for making payments.
-Some common reasons for getting a forebearance are illness, financial hardship or serving in a medical or dental internship or residency.
+If you can't make your scheduled loan payments, but don't qualify for a deferment, your lender may be able to give you a forbearance.
+A forbearance allows you to temporarily stop making payments on your loan, temporarily make smaller payments, or extend the time for making payments.
+Some common reasons for getting a forbearance are illness, financial hardship or serving in a medical or dental internship or residency.

 The interest rate is variable, capped at 8.25%.
 Currently, the interest rate for subsidized Stafford Loans is 3.76%% for all loans approved after July 1st.
 The rate for unsubsidized Stafford Loans is also 3.76%.
 The interest for subsidized loans is paid by the federal government while you are enrolled at least half time, in a period of deferment or within the program lengths of the Direct Loan 150% rule.

 Upon receipt of a loan, you can accept or reject these loans in whole or in part.